ThoberDetofeno/python-challenges/script.md

 Every system design requires choosing between different options.
 Here are my main choices:

 **Fresh Data vs Cost**: I update data every 30 minutes instead of instantly.
-This reduces API costs by 90% while still meeting business needs.
-For data that really needs instant updates, we can add real-time updates for specific important information.
+This reduces API costs while still meeting business needs.
+For data that really needs instant updates,  we can evaluate the use of Zendesk webhooks, to real-time updates.

-**Complexity vs Easy Maintenance**: Instead of building our own language understanding system, I use existing AI models through LangChain.
-This means we depend on outside providers, but we can easily switch between them if needed.

 **Speed vs Flexibility**: Pre-calculated results make common queries very fast but need extra storage space.
 I balance this by finding the 20% of queries that people use 80% of the time.

 **Security vs Ease of Use**: The database connection can only read data, never change it.
 Even if someone tries to hack the system, they can't modify data.
-While this limits some features, it keeps data safe - which is very important for real systems.
+While this limits some features, it keeps data safe.

 ---